gelldur/EventBus/performance/README.md

 checkSimpleNotification_EventBus2                                        5 ns          5 ns  144959897 sum=552.978M
 checkSimpleNotification_CCNotificationCenter                           172 ns        172 ns    4179021 sum=15.9417M
 ```
-So comparing to CCNotificationCenter, EventBus is something like ~10x FASTER specially when we have more unique notifications.
+So comparing to CCNotificationCenter, EventBus is something like ~10x FASTER especially when we have more unique notifications.